Kwashiorkor: Epidemiology

-Kwashiorkor is rare in high income countries.
-It is mostly observed in low-income and middle income nations and regions such as Southeast Asia, Central America, Congo, Ethiopia, Puerto Rico, Jamaica, South Africa, and Uganda, where poverty is prominent.
+Kwashiorkor is rare in high-income countries.
+It is mostly observed in low-income and middle-income nations and regions such as Southeast Asia, Central America, Congo, Ethiopia, Puerto Rico, Jamaica, South Africa, and Uganda, where poverty is prominent.
 Occurrences of severe malnutrition also tend to trend higher under conditions of food insecurity, higher prevalence of infectious diseases, lack of access to appropriate care, and poor living situations with inadequate sanitation.
-Communities experiencing famine are affected the most especially during the rainy season.
+Communities experiencing famine are affected the most, especially during the rainy season.
 Prevalence varies, but it affects children of either sex commonly under five years old.
 "Globally, kwashiorkor indirected accounted for 53% of deaths among children under five between 2000 and 2003 when associated with other common childhood diseases like acute respiratory infections, malaria, measles, HIV/AIDS and other causes of perinatal deaths."

 When compared to marasmus in developing countries, kwashiorkor typically has a lower prevalence, "0.2%-1.6% for kwashiorkor and 1.2%-6.8% for marasmus."
-Factors such as "diet, geographical locations, climate and aflatoxin exposure" have been invoked as potential causes for observed differences in the prevalence for kwashiorkor and marasmus.
+Factors such as "diet, geographical locations, climate, and aflatoxin exposure" have been invoked as potential causes for observed differences in the prevalence of kwashiorkor and marasmus.

 In general, in areas where Severe Acute Malnutrition (SAM) is prevalent, marasmus is more often the dominant SAM condition.
-However, in certain areas kwashiorkor may be more common than marasmus.
+However, in certain areas, kwashiorkor may be more common than marasmus.

 History

-Kwashiorkor was present in the world long before 1933, when Cecily Williams published research which took the Ga name for the disease.
+Kwashiorkor was present in the world long before 1933 when Cicely Williams published research that took the Ga name for the disease.
 There were already many names for the illness which referenced the cessation of breastfeeding, or the consumption of monotonous diets high in starch.
 However, Williams was the first to suggest that this might be a deficiency of protein or an amino acid.
 Despite publishing in 1933, it was only in 1949 that the World Health Organization officially recognized kwashiorkor as a public health concern.
 This period also correlated with the promotion of infant formula, often by European colonial powers.
-The substitution of breastmilk for formula contributed significantly to the increasing visibility of kwashiorkor throughout the twentieth century.
+The substitution of formula for breastmilk contributed significantly to the increasing visibility of kwashiorkor throughout the twentieth century.
 Cicely Williams later described the promotion of formula as "the most criminal form of sedition, and that those deaths should be regarded as murder."
 These arguments underpinned the 1970s Nestlé boycott.

 Effects on pharmacokinetics

 Those experiencing poverty-related infectious diseases (PRDs) such as malaria and tuberculosis are also likely to be malnourished.
 Malnutrition can affect the pharmacokinetics of various drugs used to treat PRDs by changing a drug's bioavailability, distribution, and elimination.
-To optimize treatment of those diseases, there needs to be more research into how severe malnutrition, specifically kwashiorkor, can affect treatment response.
+To optimize the treatment of those diseases, there needs to be more research into how severe malnutrition, specifically kwashiorkor, can affect treatment response.

 Research directions

-Current research and recommendations to manage severe acute malnutrition (SAM), such as kwashiorkor, in children are largely based on expert opinions.
-Only one-third of the WHO guidelines for management of SAM are based on epidemiological and clinical research.
-Further studies are needed in order to "improve treatment outcomes in the large number of children with SAM."
+Current research and recommendations to manage severe acute malnutrition (SAM), such as kwashiorkor, in children, are largely based on expert opinions.
+Only one-third of the WHO guidelines for the management of SAM are based on epidemiological and clinical research.
+Further studies are needed to "improve treatment outcomes in the large number of children with SAM."